-Liquidity Publication Date: September 2024

-In these Regulations, unless the context otherwise required:-

-"deposit protection account" means the amount a credit union must maintain under the Deposit Guarantee Scheme;

-"minimum reserve deposit account" means an account that a credit union must hold with the Bank in accordance with the minimum reserve requirement regulation;

-"minimum reserve requirement regulation" means Regulation (EC) No. 1745/2003 of the European Central Bank of 12 September 2003 on the application of minimum reserves (ECB/2003/9), as amended from time to time;

-"unattached savings" means those total savings which are not attached to loans or otherwise pledged as security and are withdrawable by members;
+Liquidity Interpretation In these Regulations, unless the context otherwise required:-"deposit protection account" means the amount a credit union must maintain under the Deposit Guarantee Scheme; "minimum reserve deposit account" means an account that a credit union must hold with the Bank in accordance with the minimum reserve requirement regulation; "minimum reserve requirement regulation" means Regulation (EC) No. 1745/2003 of the European Central Bank of 12 September 2003 on the application of minimum reserves (ECB/2003/9)1, as amended from time to time; "the Bank" means the Central Bank of Ireland; "the Act" means the Credit Union Act, 1997; "unattached savings" means those total savings which are not attached to loans or otherwise pledged as security and are withdrawable by members; PART 3 LIQUIDITY Interpretation - Part 3 7.
+(1) In this Part "relevant liquid assets" means, subject to paragraph (1A), the following unencumbered assets only:

-LIQUIDITY

-Interpretation - Part 3

-- 7. (1) In this Part "relevant liquid assets" means, subject to paragraph (1A), the following unencumbered assets only: - (a) cash; - (b) investments with a maturity of less than 3 months, excluding any amount held in the credit union's- - minimum reserve deposit account for the purpose of complying with its reserve requirement under the minimum reserve requirement regulation; - (ii) deposit protection account; - (c) Irish and EEA State Securities, bank bonds and supranational bonds with a maturity of greater than 3 months, held either directly or through a UCITS, provided that all such Irish and EEA State Securities and supranational bonds comply with the minimum rating requirements specified in Regulation 29(1) or 29(3).
+- (a) cash; - (b) investments with a maturity of less than 3 months, excluding any amount held in the credit union's- - (i) minimum reserve deposit account for the purpose of complying with its reserve requirement under the minimum reserve requirement regulation; - (ii) deposit protection account; - (c) Irish and EEA State Securities, bank bonds and supranational bonds with a maturity of greater than 3 months, held either directly or through a UCITS, provided that all such Irish and EEA State Securities and supranational bonds comply with the minimum rating requirements specified in Regulation 29(1) or 29(3).

-Official Journal L 250, 02/10/2003 P. 0010 - 0016
+1 Official Journal L 250, 02/10/2003 P. 0010 - 0016

-- (1A) If a credit union maintains on each day during a maintenance period, as defined in the minimum reserve requirement regulation, a balance in its minimum reserve deposit account that is equal to the average daily balance that would be required to satisfy that credit union's reserve requirement for that maintenance period, any balance in the account in excess of that amount may be included in relevant liquid assets. - (2) For the purposes of calculating the minimum liquidity ratio specified in Regulation 8, the following discounts shall be applied in valuing the relevant liquid assets specified in paragraph (1)(c): - (a) where such investments have a maturity of greater than three months and less than one year, a 10 per cent discount shall be applied to the market value of such investments; - (b) where such investments have a maturity of at least one year but less than 5 years, a 30 per cent discount shall be applied to the market value of such investments; - (c) where such investments have a maturity of 5 years or more, a 50 per cent discount shall be applied to the market value of such investments.
+- (1A) If a credit union maintains on each day during a maintenance period, as defined in the minimum reserve requirement regulation, a balance in its minimum reserve deposit account that is equal to the average daily balance that would be required to satisfy that credit union's reserve requirement for that maintenance period, any balance in the account in excess of that amount may be included in relevant liquid assets. - (2) For the purposes of calculating the minimum liquidity ratio specified in Regulation 8, the following discounts shall be applied in valuing the relevant liquid assets specified in paragraph (1)(c): - (a) where such investments have a maturity of greater than three months and less than one year, a 10 per cent discount shall be applied to the market value of such investments; - (b) where such investments have a maturity of at least one year but less than5 years, a 30 per cent discount shall be applied to the market value of such investments; - (c) where such investments have a maturity of 5 years or more, a 50 per cent discount shall be applied to the market value of such investments.